codecrafter-studio/mixed-lang/README.md

 </div>

-## Introducing MIXED Language
+## Introducing MIXED Lang

-**MIXED Language (Multi-Information X Enhanced Dynamic Language)** is a new programming language which contains features from every programming language that existed today.
-The MIXED Language allows you to make your programm dynamically.
+**MIXED Lang (Multi-Information X Enhanced Dynamic Language)** is a new programming language which contains features from every programming language that existed today.
+The MIXED Lang allows you to make your programm dynamically.

-The MIXED Language compiler is based on Python 3, which makes it much easier to maintain.
+The MIXED Lang compiler is based on Python 3, which makes it much easier to maintain.

 ## To Get Started